-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Liverpool - Millerstown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Liverpool - Millerstown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Liverpool - Millerstown are a mix of both white- and blue-collar jobs.
 Overall, Liverpool - Millerstown is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Liverpool - Millerstown who work in office and administrative support (14.39%), management occupations (12.34%), and healthcare (6.11%).

 And if you like science, one thing you'll find is that Liverpool - Millerstown has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.